acsone/manifestoo/docs/cli.md

 **Options**:

-* `--recursive`: Recursively print dependencies.
+* `--transitive`: Print all transitive dependencies.
 * `--include-selected`: Print the selected addons along with their dependencies.
 * `--ignore-missing`: Do not fail if dependencies are not found in addons path.
-This only applies to top level (selected) addons and recursive dependencies.
+This only applies to top level (selected) addons and transitive dependencies.
 * `--as-pip-requirements`
 * `--help`: Show this message and exit.